-John P. Carlin, Nicholas J. Spiliotes, Panagiotis C. Bayz, Charles L. Capito III, and Sophia M. Brill
+John P. Carlin, Nicholas J. Spiliotes, Panagiotis C. Bayz, and Charles L. Capito III

-Global Risk + Crisis Management, National Security, and Privacy + Data Security
+Global Risk + Crisis Management, National Security, CFIUS, Sanctions + Export Controls, and Privacy + Data Security

 Recently proposed legislation would substantially overhaul current law governing the Committee on Foreign Investment in the United States (CFIUS) by dramatically expanding CFIUS’ authorities and calling for CFIUS to take cybersecurity and information security into account when authorizing foreign investments in U.S. businesses.